Biology 2060 - Anatomy and Physiology II » Summer 2021 » Lecture Exam 1 (1)

 Once an SA nodal cell reaches threshold, the depolarization phase occurs during which

-B. calcium comes in through fast voltage-gated channels.
+B. potassium comes in through fast voltage-gated channels.

 C. sodium moves out through slow voltage-gated channels.

-E. potassium comes in through fast voltage-gated channels.
+E. calcium comes in through fast voltage-gated channels.

 Need help with your exam preparation?